looeee/modular-three-boilerplate/README.md

 [Node.js](https://nodejs.org)

 **Optional**:
 * Eslint, or an editor using Eslint.
-The .eslintrc file provided is setup to the the [Airbnb style guide](https://github.com/airbnb/javascript).
+The .eslintrc file provided is setup to use the the [Airbnb style guide](https://github.com/airbnb/javascript).
 * Livereload extension for [Chrome](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) or [Firefox](https://addons.mozilla.org/en-US/firefox/addon/livereload/).

 Usage